The-Chaos-Consortium/chaos-and-conquest/docs/hired-help.md

 3. ***Sailor***: Needed to crew marine vessels for sailing.
 Each crew needs a ***captain***.
 Any time a ship ventures beyond sight of a coastline, it becomes lost if a ***navigator*** is not aboard.
 4. ***Surveyor***: Needed to survey an area during expeditions.
 5. ***Animal Handler***: Can train animals.
-6. ***Armorer***: Per month, an armorer can make 420p worth of weapons, armor, or shields.
-Armor more expensive than this can be worked towards over multiple months, with the 420p being applied towards the cost.
-They can also maintain mercenaries’ gear.
+6. ***Armorer***: Maintains mercenaries’ gear.
 A dedicated armorer is required per 50 troops.
-1,200p worth of equipment can be produced and 125 mercenaries’ gear maintained if 3 assistants are hired.
-2,200p worth of equipment can be produced and 200 mercenaries’ gear maintained if 6 assistants are hired.
+200 mercenaries’ gear maintained if 3 assistants are hired, and 400 mercenaries’ gear maintained if 6 assistants are hired.
 An armorer cannot manage more than 6 assistants.
 7. ***Assistant Armorer***: Apprentices who work under an ***armorer***.
 They increase the rate of production for an armorer.
 8. ***Craftsman***: Can craft items based on their profession.
 9. ***Advocate***: Necessary to bring a legal trial to action or to mount a defence.
 Each additional advocate adds +1 to the roll, to a max of 3.